davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 layout: post
 title: Machine Learning in Production
 date: 2023-06-27 00:00:00
-tags: coursera machine-learning mlops production deployment
+tags: coursera mlops production deployment monitoring
 categories: [blog]
 comments: true
 disqus_identifier: 20230627
 preview_pic: /assets/images/2023-07-11-Machine_Learning_in_Production.jpg
 ---

 I recently did the Machine Learning Engineering for Production (MLOps) Specialisation from Coursera.
 This blog post aims to give a quick review of the course and detail the topics discussed in the course.
-Overall I can say I did enjoy the course and learn something.
+The course covers a range number of topics and sometimes it can feel overwhelming, which is one more reason for writing these notes, it's a way to review and consolidate what I've learned.
+The specialisation is organised into 4 courses.
+I will describe each one separately.

-### __Intro__
+I personally enjoyed a lot the 3 and 4 courses of the specialisations, it's where they go into details and give some practical tips.

-Practically all hands-on examples are based on Tensorflow
+### __1 - Introduction to Machine Learning in Production__

-### __Introduction to Machine Learning in Production__
+This is a high-level introduction to the topics that are covered in the specialisation.
+The instructors go briefly through the different steps of a Machine Learning Project, which are then detailed in the next courses.

 <figure>